pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/lando-template-for-local-dev-backend-only.md

     Logged in as <Your email-id with Pantheon>
     Verifying that you have access to <Name of your Pantheon site>...
 ```
-- Running `lando pull` will create a .lando.yml file with your backend CMS site name and site-id
+- Running `lando pull` will create a .lando.yml (or update it if you already have one in the current directory) file with your backend CMS site name and site-id

 - Run `lando start` again so your container can use the latest code, db, and files